 A supportive environment

-Led by Assistant Dean for Diversity and Inclusivity Lisa Lewis, our Office of Diversity and Inclusivity is focused on bringing culturally sensitive knowledge into the classroom, while providing resources to foster the success of underrepresented minorities.
+Our Office of Equity and Inclusion is focused on bringing culturally sensitive knowledge into the classroom, while providing resources to foster the success of all students.

 We bring students, faculty, and staff together on our Diversity and Inclusivity Advisory Committee to share perspectives and provide leadership in steering School policy, curriculum, and support for diversity initiatives.